Love reading but bored with your current options?

 If there’s one tool every Mandarin learner needs, be they a beginner or advanced learner, it’s a dictionary.
 Mandarin Chinese-English dictionaries are super handy to have on hand because they provide easy access to unfamiliar characters.
 How will one learn difficult characters in Chinese if they don’t look up their pronunciation and translation?

-“A Frequency Dictionary of Mandarin Chinese: Core Vocabulary for Learners” is available as a physical book, but the Kindle version offers so many more great features.
+You can check for a physical copy of “A Frequency Dictionary of Mandarin Chinese: Core Vocabulary for Learners,” but the Kindle version offers so many more great features.
 These include note-taking, a search function and a highlighting feature.

-The Kindle version is currently only a little over $30, which is more than worth it to have a well-written and organized dictionary on hand.
+The Kindle version is more than worth it to have a well-written and organized dictionary on hand.
 Since this is a simple dictionary, it isn’t really “ideal” for a particular level of learner.
 Any learner can benefit from this handy little resource.

 What kind of learner are you?
 Do you benefit from lectures, from studying on your own or from a more hands-on approach?
 If you prefer a more hands-on approach that covers alternative means of learning Chinese, then “Hacking Chinese: A Practical Guide to Learning Mandarin” is the perfect Kindle book for you.